steevLP/steevcss/README.md

 This Framework is optimized and maintained for my usecases and my usecases only please keep that in mind when reporting anything..

 # what steevcss not is
+this librarie is not and wont ever be perfect for your use.. i excpect you to at leaste be able to override css on yourend when using my framework.
 It is not maintained by a big team like bootstrap is if you want a professional librarie you won't need to debug as much as mine. then dont use it

 # disclaymer